 NSH Matching Research Funds Programs

 Matching funds are increasingly required as part of research funding agency opportunities.
-In order to support the viability of applying for these funds, Nova Scotia Health Innovation Hub, in partnership with the QEII Foundation, offers a matching research funds program to eligible Nova Scotia Health Investigators.
+In order to support the viability of applying for these funds, we, in partnership with the QEII Foundation, are offering a matching research funds program to eligible Nova Scotia Health Investigators.
 Learn more.

 Nova Scotia Health Research Fund

-Nova Scotia Health’s Research Fund is an internal funding program at Nova Scotia Health that aims to build the capacity of Nova Scotia Health researchers and help catalyze new research opportunities.
+Nova Scotia Health’s Research Fund is an internal funding program that builds the capacity of Nova Scotia Health researchers and help catalyze new research opportunities.
 Learn more.

 QEII Foundation Translating Research into Care (TRIC) Healthcare Improvement Research Program